Click any of the frequently asked questions below to see the corresponding answer.

 For Intermediate grade, we expect to see a minimum of 100 hours of experience.
 This may be paid or pro bono work and may be for publisher or non-publisher clients.

 For Professional grade, we expect a minimum of 500 hours of experience.
-As a guide, we suggest that this equates to around 5 years of editorial experience.
-For Advanced Professional, the minimum is 1500 hours or around 10 years.
-However, these are not fixed rules; much will depend on your training background and the amount of copy-editing and/or proofreading you do.
+As a guide, we suggest that this equates to around 4–5 years of in-house editorial experience (i.e. as an employee in the editorial department of a publisher).
+For Advanced Professional Membership, the minimum is 1500 hours or around 8–10 years of in-house experience.
+These are not fixed rules, however; much will depend on your training background and the amount of copy-editing and/or proofreading you do.

 No. Of course, we know that professional writers have to do considerable editing of their own work, and will often be involved in seeing it through to publication.
 These, though, are quite different skills from the core skills of copy-editing and proofreading, carried out for other clients, that the SfEP looks for.